ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     1. Find the *Interactable* property.
 Turn this on.

         !!! tip
             A trigger can operate in two distinct ways.
 If **Interactable** is *on*, it will turn into a player-confirmed switch.
-This means the player will have to walk up to it and press <kbd>F</kbd> to cause the trigger to active its functions.
+This means the player will have to walk up to it and press ++F++ to cause the trigger to active its functions.
 This works perfectly for things like switches or dialogue.

             If **Interactable** is *off*, the functions connected to the trigger will happen instantly whenever a player simply walks into a trigger.
 This case is more useful for things like traps, or in general things you don't want the player to know about or have to think about activating.

     2. In the *Interaction Label* property, type "Open."

-    At this stage, if you press play to try it out, you'll notice that walking up to the treasure chest prompts you to press <kbd>F</kbd> to open the chest, but when you press it nothing happens.
+    At this stage, if you press play to try it out, you'll notice that walking up to the treasure chest prompts you to press ++F++ to open the chest, but when you press it nothing happens.

     That's where the cool stuff we're going to make comes in!

     !!! tip
         Make sure your spawn point and treasure chest are not overlapping.
 Otherwise, when you press play, you might be stuck inside the chest!

-        Press <kbd>V</kbd> to toggle gizmos on and off to see both the spawn point and the trigger we created.
+        Press ++V++ to toggle gizmos on and off to see both the spawn point and the trigger we created.

 10. First, in order to use that trigger in our script, we need to access it.
 Select your `TreasureChest` script in the Hierarchy.
 While it is selected, click and drag the trigger onto the Properties window for the script.